jitsi/handbook/docs/devops-guide/quickstart.md

 ### Install Jitsi Meet

 _Note_: The installer will check if [Nginx](https://nginx.org/) or [Apache](https://httpd.apache.org/) are present (in that order) and configure a virtual host within the web server it finds to serve Jitsi Meet.
-If none of the above is found it then defaults to Nginx.

 If you are already running Nginx on port 443 on the same machine, turnserver configuration will be skipped as it will conflict with your current port 443.